Skip to content

 Clinging to a Certainian mindset when operating in Randomia can leave you feeling paralyzed, unmoored, confused, and emotionally fragile.

-- You miss out on opportunities while waiting for clarity that never comes.
+• You Miss Opportunities while waiting for clarity that never comes.

 The people who thrive today aren’t those who plan 12 moves ahead, but those who can adapt to what just dropped from the sky.